 select

-drop-down.
-CSS isn’t (yet) good at styling such
+dropdown, and CSS isn’t (yet) good at styling such

-“compound” elements, though “pseudo-elements”
+“compound” elements, though pseudo-elements

 such as ::backdrop